 Use Google My Business

 If we are relying on our websites for even part of our referral source, then we want to be found on Google.
 So, don’t forget to give Google some love!
-Ise Google’s maps on your website and create a Google My Business account.
+Use Google’s maps on your website and create a Google My Business account.
 Remember to update it regularly and pop photos and blogs on your profile.
+If you want it done for you by an expert check out this service Google my Business Profile optimisation

 You can also send a Google My Business link to your clients so they can leave you a review.
 Google reviews will attract more people to your profile and website and push you up the search rankings.

 We’re all used to online networking these days, but in-person meetups and events can be really beneficial for your business.
-Building connections is a nice way to reduce the isolation associated with working alone and you never know where it might lead.
+Building connections is a nice way to reduce the isolation associated with working alone; you never know where it might lead.

 Go On, Give It a Go!